 Eight U.S. states and the nation’s capital have made marijuana legal for all adults and an additional 20 states have enacted medical marijuana laws that allow certain individuals to use and possess marijuana with recommendations from their doctors.
 On the federal level, the House has voted twice to end the crackdown on medical marijuana, demonstrating bipartisan support for real federal marijuana policy change.

-The President-elect himself recognizes the benefit of these reforms.
-While on the campaign trail, Donald Trump was asked his view on state marijuana policy reform, and he consistently said it should be a states’ rights decision.
+President Trump himself recognizes the benefit of these reforms.
+While on the campaign trail, Trump was asked his view on state marijuana policy reform, and he consistently said it should be a states’ rights decision.
 There is now more momentum than ever for ending marijuana prohibition.